 Students take most of their academic courses at the Friedman School of Nutrition Science and Policy although additional courses in advanced epidemiology and statistics are available by cross-registration at Boston University and at the Harvard School of Public Health.

-Undergraduate level courses in general nutrition, general biology, general chemistry (with lab), organic chemistry and biochemistry.
+Students planning on completing the Biochemical and Molecular Nutrition specialization with the Nutrition Epidemiology and Data Science division will need to complete undergraduate level courses in general nutrition, general biology, general chemistry (with lab), organic chemistry and biochemistry.

 Please be advised that students taking General Nutrition courses to fulfill program prerequisites must have those courses approved by the Friedman School in advance.